-So I started vigilant observation for any problematic behavior I felt encouraged to take part in simply by being amongst people (like me) who would benefit from it.
+So I started vigilant observation for any problematic behavior I felt encouraged to take part in simply by being among people (like me) who would benefit from it.

-And in doing so, I recognized ten patterns that demonstrate how activist spaces can inconspicuously feed ideas of elitism and inaccessibility.
+And in doing so, I recognized ten patterns that demonstrate how activist spaces can inconspicuously feed elitism and inaccessibility.

 In social justice spaces, we’re rightly encouraged to address oppressive words and deeds when we can.
 A lot of folks criticize the veracity of what often translates into call-outs, and push for “calling in” instead, but I think a more telling problem of call-out culture is the predictability of who gets the worst of it.

 More Radical Reads: 6 Signs Your Call-Out Is About Ego and Not Accountability